Klosmi/html-basics/JS-basic.md

  - a method to select (an) element(s)

+ - `document.getElementById('idname')`

  - it is a method that exists on the document
+ - it only occurs once per page!
  - if there is an element found with that ID, it will be returned
- - if the ID can't be found it retirn `undefined`.
+ - if the ID can't be found it return `null` (it only gives us 1 thing, there's no collection of elements)
  - when we select something __JS fetchs us the object that represents some elements on the page__ based on the matching ID.
  - __it gives us the object representation of that element, which we can then manipulate__
  - we are not'asking' the HTML, __we are asking the DOM__ object (__the element object that JavaScript created__).